-Whether it’s a portrait of a mythical siren in a green circle, a “swoosh,” or a red-and-white Play button, logos are all around us.
-Many for-profit companies—from local businesses to internationally known brands like Starbucks, Nike, and YouTube—use logos to identify their products and services and sell them to consumers.
-But nonprofit organizations just as much to gain from a logo as these for-profit businesses!
+Whether it’s a portrait of a mythical siren in a green circle or a red-and-white Play button, logos are all around us.
+Many for-profit companies use logos to identify their products and services, but nonprofit organizations have just as much to gain from effective logo design!

 In this guide, we’ll walk through all you need to know to start designing nonprofit logos, including: